Christian Arroyo Player Props: Red Sox vs. Twins

 Christian Arroyo At The Plate

-- Arroyo has nine doubles, two home runs and five walks while hitting .231.
+- Arroyo has nine doubles, two home runs and six walks while batting .223.

+- In 50.0% of his 36 games this season, Arroyo has picked up at least one hit.
+He's also had six multi-hit games.

+- He has homered in two of 36 games played this season, and in 1.7% of his plate appearances.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.